drachenpapa/finance-tool/README.md

-# Financial Management System
+# Finance Tool
-The Financial Management System is a Java application designed to help manage financial records, including accounts, categories, and transactions.
+The Finance Tool is a Java application designed to help manage financial records, including accounts, categories, and transactions.

 ## Features
 - Add, edit, and delete financial entries